Retro Fitting a Metal Building With New or Additional Insulation

 STICK PIN INSTALLATION

-To determine the quantity of pins take the total sq foot area that is to be insulated x 65%.
+To determine the quantity of pins needed for your job, figure (1) pin per square foot for the total area that is to be insulated.
 This will give you the pin quantity.
-The cost of pins will vary for the length (insulation thickness) but for budget purposes you can use 16 cents each plus $40.00 per gallon of glue which will supply up to 1000 pins.
+The cost of pins will vary for the length (insulation thickness) but for budget purposes you can use 24 cents each plus $60.00 per gallon of glue which will supply up to 750 pins on average.